Improvised vehicle armour: Iraq War

-During the Iraq War, improvised vehicle armour was colloquially referred to as "hillbilly armour", "farmer armour" or "hajji armour" by American troops.
+During the Iraq War, improvised vehicle armour was colloquially referred to as "hillbilly armor", "farmer armor" or "hajji armor" by American troops.

 During the occupation that followed the 2003 invasion that toppled Saddam Hussein's regime, insurgent forces deployed roadside bombs, RPG teams, and snipers with small arms to attack military vehicles on supply convoys and other known routes.

 To protect themselves from these threats, American troops began reinforcing their Humvees, LMTVs and other vehicles with whatever was available, including scrap metal, kevlar blankets and vests, compromised ballistic glass and plywood.
 In some cases they relied on Iraqis to assist them in these efforts, and referred to the result as "hajji" armour.
 They were also officially advised to line the floors of their Humvees with sandbags to deaden the impact of IED and land mine explosions.

 Some officers in Iraq were disciplined over their refusal to carry out missions in what they considered improperly armoured vehicles.

 Hungarian troops were said to be covering their non-armoured Mercedes-Benz G-Class vehicles with ballistic vests on the outside.